MartaJank/track-tracker-m1-project/README.md

 - **FAQ:** Everything you would want to know about ***Track Tracker***, just press play. :play_or_pause_button:
 ​
 ## Backlog
-- Fixed to top navbar that stays when you scroll.
+- Search bar for easy desired genre search with more specific genres than the ones displayed on the main page.
-- Search bar for easy desired genre search.
+- More strict password validation.
-​
+- Add a Log Out option once the user is logged and say "Hi, ${name}" on the navbar instead of having still the Log In and Sign Up options displayed.
 ## Wireframes
 - [My Wireframe](https://drive.google.com/file/d/1IyfzHvOrcgdNjPtlPb2Lvv9oifkwPITc/view?usp=sharing)
 - [Navigation / User Flow](https://drive.google.com/file/d/12K_FsgXLORPBLkXAlIjAHSUQFFXbL3KF/view?usp=sharing)